ft-interactive/gmachine/README.md

 Deploying to Heroku
 -------------------

-To deploy to heroku copy and pastet the following into a terminal
+To deploy to heroku copy and paste the following into a terminal

 	$ git clone https://github.com/ft-interactive/gmachine.git; cd gmachine; heroku create; git push heroku master